Ever wondered how electric vehicles work and what makes them different from the vehicles we drive today? Here’s everything you need to know.

 We've all heard of Elon Musk, the somewhat eccentric, technology-loving businessman.
-The billionaire has recently made headlines over his ongoing Twitter takeover bid but the main reason he came to our attention in the first place was by putting electric vehicles back on the map with his company Tesla.
+The billionaire has recently made headlines over the ongoing chaos at his latest acquisition Twitter, but the main reason he came to our attention in the first place was by putting electric vehicles back on the map with his company Tesla.

 Sales of electric vehicles reached an all-time high in 2021 with almost 6.6 million units sold.
 But how do they work and are they dramatically different from the cars we drive every day?